 Whether you’re looking to buy your first motorcycle or add to your collection, it’s usually more affordable to buy a used one versus a new one.
 Used motorcycles will range far and wide when it comes to model, condition and price.
 It can be overwhelming trying to figure out which used motorcycle is right for you, as well as which one is in good enough condition to invest in.

 First and foremost, you should research the type of used motorcycle you’re planning on buying.
 Each brand and type of bike varies in the way it runs and what parts it’s made of.
-Before going to the seller, make sure you’re prepared to properly test all the parts on that type of motorcycle.
+Before going to the seller, make sure you’re prepared to properly test all the parts on the motorcycle.
 Know exactly what questions to ask before going through with the deal.

 To make it easier, we’ve put together a checklist so you can tell the difference between a great buy and a piece of junk.

 1. VIN Number

 Checking the VIN number should always be your first step before purchasing a used motorcycle.
 Check the numbers yourself to make sure they aren’t re-stamped.
 A legitimate VIN number should ensure that the bike wasn’t stolen.
 This can be common for bikes with a high-theft rate, like Harley-Davidsons.
-It also doesn’t hurt to do a background check on the bike.
-This will ensure it’s never been stolen in the past.
+It also doesn’t hurt to do a background check on the bike to make sure it’s never been stolen in the past.

 2. Cold Examination